 🔹Difficulty in Obtaining Loans

-Not filing ITR for Capital Gains can make it difficult for salaried individuals or businesses professional to obtain loans.
-Filing ITR for Capital Gains is essential to establish financial credibility and get financial products.
+Not filing an ITR for Capital Gains can make it difficult for salaried individuals or business professionals to obtain loans.
+Filing an ITR for Capital Gains is essential to establishing financial credibility and getting financial products.

 🔹Loss of Financial Credibility